matejmedvecky/pepmandis/README.md

 ## Files

-`UniProt_proteins.faa`: FASTA AA file with proteins retrieved from UniProt DB that were used for the downstream analysis.
+`UniProt_proteins.faa`: FASTA AA file with protein sequences retrieved from UniProt DB that were used for the downstream analysis.

 `initial_info.txt`: file providing information about input parameters as well as summary statistics such as median, mean and standard deviation of protein lengths before and after refinement, and taxonomy statistics (i.e. counts of proteins belonging to different phyla, genera and species).